intel-iot-devkit/how-to-code-samples/watering-system/cpp/README.md

 Note: You need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel® Edison board and the pump, so you need either 2 batteries or 2 power supplies.

-You need to use the Grove* Dry-reed Relay board to connect the Water Pump.
+You need to use the Grove\* Dry-reed Relay board to connect the Water Pump.

-1. Plug one end of a Grove* cable into the Grove* Dry-reed Relay, and connect the other end to the D4 port on the Grove Base Shield V2.<br>
+1. Plug one end of a Grove\* cable into the Grove\* Dry-reed Relay, and connect the other end to the D4 port on the Grove Base Shield V2.<br>
 ![](./../../images/js/watering.jpg)
 2. Plug one wire from the Water Pump into the 5V power source reserved for the pump.
 3. Plug the other wire from the Water Pump into one of the power connectors on the Grove Dry-reed Relay board.
-4. Plug the other power connector on the Grove* Dry-reed Relay board into the ground of the 5V power source reserved for the Water Pump.
+4. Plug the other power connector on the Grove\* Dry-reed Relay board into the ground of the 5V power source reserved for the Water Pump.
-5. Plug the Water Flow Sensor's red wire into the 5V pin on the Grove* Base Shield V2.
+5. Plug the Water Flow Sensor's red wire into the 5V pin on the Grove\* Base Shield V2.
-6. Plug the Water Flow Sensor's black wire into the GND pin on the Grove* Base Shield V2.
+6. Plug the Water Flow Sensor's black wire into the GND pin on the Grove\* Base Shield V2.
-7. Plug the Water Flow Sensor's yellow wire into the 2 pin (aka digital pin 2) on the Grove* Base Shield V2.
+7. Plug the Water Flow Sensor's yellow wire into the 2 pin (aka digital pin 2) on the Grove\* Base Shield V2.
-8. Plug one end of a Grove cable into the Grove* Moisture Sensor, and connect the other end to the A0 port on the Grove Base Shield V2.
+8. Plug one end of a Grove cable into the Grove\* Moisture Sensor, and connect the other end to the A0 port on the Grove Base Shield V2.

 ### Connecting the DFRobot\* sensors

 ![](./../../images/js/watering-dfrobot.jpg)

-You need to have a I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.
+You need to have a I/O Expansion Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the pump.
 Note: you need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel® Edison board and the pump.